viciousviper/CloudFS/README.md

 | **Obsolete services**                                            |
 | *[Copy](https://www.copy.com/ "Copy")*<sup id="a3">[3](#f3)</sup> | *[CopyRestAPI](https://github.com/saguiitay/CopyRestAPI)*              | *1.1.0*    | *async*    | *3<sup>rd</sup> party* | *retired* |

-> <sup><b id="f1">1</b></sup> Following Microsoft's November 2<sup>nd</sup>, 2015 announcement of its "[OneDrive storage plans change in pursuit of productivity and collaboration](https://blog.onedrive.com/onedrive_changes/)" the OneDrive cloud storage service will fail to meet the requirements for support in CloudFS as stated above after mid-July 2016.<br/> Despite this unprecedented and highly objectionable degradation of service quality OneDrive will continue to be supported by CloudFS for historical reasons. [^](#a1)<br/>
+> <sup><b id="f1">1</b></sup> Following Microsoft's November 2<sup>nd</sup>, 2015 announcement of its "[OneDrive storage plans change in pursuit of productivity and collaboration](https://blog.onedrive.com/onedrive_changes/)" the OneDrive cloud storage service will fail to meet the requirements for support in CloudFS as stated above after mid-July 2016.<br/> Despite this unprecedented and highly objectionable degradation of service quality, OneDrive will continue to be supported by CloudFS for historical reasons. [^](#a1)<br/>
 > <sup><b id="f2">2</b></sup> This version of OneDriveSDK has been deprecated by Microsoft.
 The gateway will likely switch to [OneDrive SDK for C#](https://github.com/OneDrive/onedrive-sdk-csharp) at some point in the future. [^](#a2)<br/>
 > <sup><b id="f3">3</b></sup> The Copy cloud storage service is slated to be discontinued as of May 1<sup>st</sup> 2016 according to this [announcement](https://www.copy.com/page/home;cs_login:login;;section:plans).<br/>The Copy gateway will be retired from CloudFS at or shortly after this point in time. [^](#a3)<br/>